 Experts say, typically, perimenopause can last for about four years.
 But that’s just the average.
-Length of time varies from one person to the next.
-Environment and heredity plays a part in how long it lasts.
+It can last as long as fourteen years.
+Length of time vary from one person to the next, and environment and heredity also plays a part in how long it lasts.
 I have been going through perimenopause for fourteen years.
-I also know another person who’s been experiencing it since their mid thirties.
+I also know someone who’s been experiencing it since their mid thirties.

 - Hormone fluctuations – hormones like estrogen, progesterone, testosterone, FSH and LH begin to decline.
 Ask your Dr. to check your levels.
 And don’t let them tell you, you don’t need to know.
-It helps to know your levels so you can obtain the appropriate support.
+It helps to know your levels so you can know where to focus your attention and obtain the appropriate support.

-- Varied period duration – sometimes a period may last for three days and sometimes six days.
+- Inconsistent period duration – sometimes a period may last for three days and sometimes six days.
 You just never know how many.
 Go with the flow.
 No pun intended.

 - Missed periods – inconsistent ovulation leads to missed periods.
 You can miss a period for one, two or even six and nine months, then It’ll pop up again.

-- Night sweats/hot flashes – One minute you’ll be sitting pretty and all of a sudden an internal heat takes over and your body will feel like you’re in front of an oven.
+- Night sweats/hot flashes – One minute you’ll be sitting pretty or sleeping soundly, and all of a sudden an internal heat takes over and your body feels like it’s in front of an oven.
 And just as fast as it starts, it may be over.
+Here’s why that happens.
 As estrogen, progesterone, testosterone and even cortisone levels fall, changes in the body temperature occur.